jabelk/nso-courses/yang-nso-201/README.md

   - must
   - Identities and how they differ from Enumerations (which to pick when)
   - config vs operational data
-  - NSO Specific Syntax with Yang
+  - NSO Specific Syntax with Yang (Guillaume offered to help on this one)
     - tailf_yang_extensions, tailf_yang_cli, focusing on commonly used ones